Custom ERP Software Development: Guide for Businesses

 It’s quite an old situation which took place in 2004, but still extremely teachable.
 The company wanted to simplify the workflow of a couple of branches by implementing ERP as a cooperation tool.

 It resulted in both teams working separately and huge data losses.
-It practically means that the ERP system had no use.
+It practically meant that the ERP system had no use.

-It cost them over 160M dollars to fix the consequences and cover the loss.
+It cost them over 160M dollars to fix the consequences and cover the losses.